 You can create healthier news-viewing habits.
 First, subscribe only to news outlets that offer valuable and factual information.
 “Choose news sources that are more balanced and less sensational—as that may also address some of the issues above,” says Durvasula.
 Try also cutting back on your news time when it is oversaturated by bad news.
-“After a natural or human-created disaster, definitely try and tune in less.
-The coverage tends to be repetitive and often froths up more frenzy and fear over time, resulting in a sense of fatigue and stress when watching, especially when you are being affected or people close to you are being affected.
-With the 24 hour news cycle, it is really incumbent on us to control the uptake.
+“After a natural or human-created disaster, definitely try and tune in less,” advises Durvasula.
+“The coverage tends to be repetitive and often froths up more frenzy and fear over time, resulting in a sense of fatigue and stress when watching, especially when you are being affected or people close to you are being affected.
+With the 24-hour news cycle, it is really incumbent on us to control the uptake.
 Choose sources of news that avoid antagonism and are balanced—choose news that is less fear-based.”

 Finally, if you need another strategy for cutting back on your news intake, make the news less accessible.
 “Consider removing news apps off of your phone if you find yourself getting lost in them,” says Durvasula.
 “The news cycle will not stop.
-We need to take ownership for our own health.
+We need to take ownership of our own health.
 News is like any other form of entertainment and sensationalism can often lead the day… which is designed to foster fear.”

-Mass media has become an integral part of our lives—which makes cutting back or otherwise adjusting your news-bingeing habit a not so easy feat.
-(I mean, if you’re like me, one of the first things you do in the morning is turn on your TV and flip to the news.)
+Mass media has become an integral part of our lives—which makes cutting back or otherwise adjusting your news-bingeing habit a not-so-easy feat (I mean, if you’re like me, one of the first things you do in the morning is listen to a podcast that summaries the latest notable news).
 But that’s not to say that it can’t be done.

 Certain news outlets may sensationalize, exaggerate, or even just focus on negative news—stay as far away as you can from these sources.
 It’s crucial that you have a true understanding of what’s going on in the world, which includes all of the good stuff in addition to the not-so-great stuff.
 Remember, too, that there is a difference between keeping up with the latest and information overload.
 If there is nothing else notable to cover, many news outlets will continue to talk about the same thing, in a new way.
 Don’t let this or them fool you.
 Know when it’s time to step away.